glydrfreak/vSpeedVario-mini/README.md

   - Hold the volume down button while powering on the vario until it beeps to boot up into Android mode.
   - Hold the volume up button while powering on the vario until it beeps to boot up into iPhone mode.
   - If no volume buttons are held down at startup, the default will be to disable the bluetooth transmission.
-    - You may change the default startup bluetooth mode by changing the `BLUETOOTH_START_UP_MODE` in `DEFAULT_SETTINGS.h` so you don't need to hold down a volume button each time you switch on the vario.
+    - You may change the default startup bluetooth mode by changing the `BLUETOOTH_MODE` in `DEFAULT_SETTINGS.h` so you don't need to hold down a volume button each time you switch on the vario.

 #### Android Users--
 - Download the <a href="https://play.google.com/store/apps/details?id=com.braedin.butler.vspeed.vario&hl=en_US">v^SPEED Vario app</a> from Google Play Store.